broadinstitute/gatk-sv/scripts/docker/README.md

 * When building from local files, we cautiously refuse to build when there are uncommitted changes, and/or un-tracked files, unless you specifically turn off that protection with `--disable-git-protect`.

-* When building from Github tag/hash values, we assume you'd provide an **existing** temporary locations where we'll pull the files to.
+* When building from GitHub tag/hash values, we assume you'd provide an **existing** temporary locations where we'll pull the files to.
 When we are done, the pulled files will be cleaned up, but not the temporary location you provided.
-When you'd like to pull from Github using SSH instead of https, simply turn on flag `--use_ssh`.
+When you'd like to pull from GitHub using SSH instead of https, simply turn on flag `--use_ssh`.

 * `test_build_docker.ipynb` is for debugging and testing purposes